DBZ & SSBM

 The show was unashamedly centered on fights in a way that I found irresistible.
 The plot became ever-more perfunctory, merely serving to set up meetings between powerful characters so they could proceed to beat each other to pulp or blow each other to bits.
 If you think that the plot of a usual superhero movie is thin, try watching DBZ.
 Everything—the characters, the pacing, the story—is dictated by the demands of epic battle.
 Characters have epiphanies just so they can reach another power level; characters fall in love just so they can have kids, who will have their own battles; characters make irrational decisions just so that battles will be prolonged.

 DBZ is most infamous for its long power-ups, wherein a character will scream his head off while his body emits light and heat in a fantastic buildup of energy.
 I almost admire how shamelessly this device is used by the writers to fill episodes and build tension.
 This is the only explanation for the power-ups, since they make no sense within the story: the fighter is perfectly vulnerable during the ordeal, just standing there and screaming like a wild monkey.
-And yet time after time, their opponents just stand there and let it happen.
+And yet time after time their opponents let it happen, despite the possibility that a successful power-up spells defeat.
 Even wicked world-destroying villains are above interrupting this sacred process, it seems.
 While this yodelling lightshow takes place, all the other characters retreat to gape and repeatedly exclaim how amazed they are.
 Certain phrases become obligatory: “I can’t believe how powerful he’s become!”
 “What?
 Impossible!”
 “This energy!
 Can it really be from one person?”
 Even by the end of the series, when they have all seen a hundred power-ups, the spectacle never fails to fill them with awe and dread.